datanav/docs/roadmap.rst

 We are looking into how to be able to configure a time to live on these deletion markers so that old history can be cleaned up.

-High level configuration
+High-level configuration
 ========================

 The current user interface is built around configuring pipes, which is a low level building block in Sesam.
-We have now estabilished best practices that describes the patterns you should use to build a robust and extensible Sesam solution using pipes.
+We have now estabilished best practices that describe the patterns you should use to build a robust and extensible Sesam solution using pipes.
 We also have schemas for all the built-in systems, and will have schemas for all systems once Extensions are in place.

-We are looking into how we can design a high level configuration and corresponding user interface that builds upon these features.
+We are looking into how we can design a high-level configuration, and corresponding user interface, that builds upon these features.

 The goal is to make it much easier to configure Sesam, using visual tools and human friendly forms.